sentryco/SplitViewKit/README.md

 - Complete comment doc etc

+- Figure out how to remove the ability to create multiple windows of the same app on iPad.
+Write a note about it in the readme

 ## Future improvements:

 - Consider adding better support for 2-coulmn working right out of the box.
 Or add notes on how to do it